 Microsoft Office has a higher market share in the productivity market compared to the market share Windows OS has in the PC market.
 Even if users use Mac OS X over Windows OS for their personal computing needs, Microsoft's Office Suite is still one of the best available productivity suites on the platform.
 Even as more competition enters the productivity software industry, we still think that Office is substantially better than competing products.

-Due to the increase in Internet penetration, and business activity on the Internet, big data analytics has come to the fore.
+Due to the increase in business activity on the Internet, big data analytics has come to the fore.
 As a result, the popularity of cloud services (IaaS, PaaS) and SQL servers is rising.
 Furthermore, Microsoft's Azure platform has increased sales of its virtualized version of its Windows server.
-Due to the covid pandemic, the work-from-home order has increased the company's cloud services demand.
+After the COVID-19 pandemic, the work-from-home order has increased the company's cloud services demand.
+The company is focusing on AI to drive its sales growth.
+Microsoft has AI data centers in over 60 regions around the world and Azure-OpenAI usage is on the rise.